Commercial Kitchen Extraction Regulations

 EFFECTIVE CANOPIES

-Canopy hoods need to be effective and ensure the removal of cooking fumes.
-In addition, the canopy needs to be a suitable size and have effective extraction to do this efficiently.
-Finally, there should be a canopy hood for every appliance that generates heat and is close to the source.
+The role of canopy hoods in your kitchen cannot be understated—they need to be effective and ensure the removal of cooking fumes.
+For this to happen efficiently, the canopy needs to be of a suitable size and have effective extraction capabilities.
+Ideally, there should be a canopy hood for every appliance that generates heat and is close to the source.

-Airflow into the canopy should be constant.
-Canopies and ductwork need to be designed from material that discourages dirt, grease and condensation.
-Furthermore, grease filters must be easy to remove, and the design should allow room for regular cleaning and maintenance.
+The airflow into the canopy should be constant, and the canopies and ductwork need to be designed from material that discourages dirt, grease, and condensation.
+Additionally, grease filters must be easy to remove, and the design should accommodate regular cleaning and catering equipment maintenance.

 Replacement Air